Overview

 1. The user asks for live data the model does not have.

-2. Call `context_query` directly unless you need tool discovery or pinned tools.
+2. Call `context_query` directly unless you need tool discovery, pinned tools, or direct execution.